Have you been asked to attend an invite-only speed awareness course?

 • How to avoid speeding

-A speed awareness course is less severe than a speeding fine, but you do still have to demonstrate a certain degree of progress.
-If you fail to do so, then your instructor can refer your case back to the police.
-This can result in a fine and extra penalty points on your licence.
+A speed awareness course may be less severe than a speeding fine, but you will still have to demonstrate a certain amount of progress.

 How Can I Demonstrate Improvement?